 Summary:Atomic-resolution scanning probe microscopy experiments suffer from various problems including thermal drift, piezo nonlinearities, variability in tip apex chemistry, structural asymmetry of the tip apex, as well as tip elasticity.
-In this project, the effects of tip elasticity and asymmetry on atomic-resolution scanning probe microscopy experiments conducted on various model sample surfaces have been investigated.
-Simulations conducted via analytical potentials and simple tip apex models have been later augmented with molecular dynamics (MD) approaches.
+In this project, the effects of tip elasticity and asymmetry on atomic-resolution scanning probe microscopy experiments conducted on various model sample surfaces are investigated.
+Simulations conducted via analytical potentials and simple tip apex models are augmented with molecular dynamics (MD) approaches.
 It is projected that a better understanding of the role of the tip in scanning probe microscopy will allow more meaningful comparisons between experimental results obtained by different research groups.

 - Uluutku, B., Baykara, M.Z.
 (2015).
 "Artifacts Related to Tip Asymmetry in High-Resolution Atomic Force Microscopy and Scanning Tunneling Microscopy Measurements of Graphitic Surfaces", Journal of Vacuum Science & Technology B, v.33 p.031802

 - Uluutku, B., Baykara, M.Z.
 (2013).
 "Effect of Lateral Tip Stiffness on Atomic-Resolution Force Field Spectroscopy", Journal of Vacuum Science & Technology B, v.31 p.041801

 - Berkin Uluutku (Advisor: Mehmet Z. Baykara), (2017).
 "Modeling of NC-AFM Experiments by the Utilization of Molecular Dynamics and the Harmonic Oscillator Model", Bilkent University, Department of Mechanical Engineering, Ankara, Turkey